katherinew5896/sep11-freedom-project/tool/learning-log.md

 ## LL6
 ## 12/29/24

-So for LL6 I got started on planing for my project.
+So for LL6 I got started on planning for my project.
 So what I did first was make levels where the player can talk to people.
 So during the break the plan was for me and Johnny to talk and work together throughout the break and that is what we did.
 So what Johnny did was do the planning on a google drawing, after I used his model and made a level and a testing plan.
 Which you can see below.

 ````` js
 // simple rpg style walk and talk